Commodore Brunch Week 12: Orange you glad it’s over

 Touch of Gray

 Coming into Saturday’s showdown, Tennessee running back Eric Gray had just 207 rushing yards on the year.
 By the end of the afternoon, Gray had more than doubled that number.
-He finished the game with 246 yards on the ground and two touchdowns – fifth most in Tennessee history.
+He finished the game with 246 yards on the ground – fifth most in Tennessee history – and two touchdowns.
 His 94-yard touchdown run was the longest by a freshman in SEC history.
 This all from a freshman who was a third-stringer for most of the year.

 Players having career days on the ground against the Commodores is nothing new.
 It’s happened time and again this season.
 Vanderbilt gave up an average of 208.8 yards per game on the ground this season, fifth worst in the Power Five.
 Ole Miss ran for 413 thanks to an 84-yard score and a 78-yard score from freshmen Snoop Conner and Jerrion Ealy.
 Kentucky ran for 401 on the backs of Christopher Rodriguez Jr., Lynn Bowden Jr. and Kavosiey Smoke, all of whom accumulated at least 95 yards and a touchdown.
 Gray was just the latest in a long line of running backs finding success against a porous run defense.